 “The authentic hero is flawed.
 The genuine test of a champion is not whether he can triumph, but whether he can overcome obstacles – preferably of his own making – in order to triumph.” ― Garth Stein

 We are perfectly flawed, but these are what make us unique.
 We are already perfect.
 And, so we must view ourselves with our mind’s eye.
 Embracing our nature, we can see the value and beauty of who and what we are.
 In doing so, we behold our inner beauty.
 For beauty is in the eye of the beholder.

-Here’s a tip.
-If you register on our site, you will get special offers.
-We offer discounts for registered users.
+When you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
 We comply with all GDPR guidelines and never share or sell your contact data.
 You can donate to support our mission of providing these ancient spiritual development tools.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia